-Market accessibility aims to reflect international investors' experience in investing in a given market and as a result, this criterion includes several sub-criteria.
+Market accessibility aims to reflect international investors' experience of investing in a given market and as a result, this criterion includes several sub-criteria.
 These criteria are generally based on qualitative measures that are reviewed for all markets at least once a year during the MSCI Global Market Accessibility Review.

 MSCI regularly reviews the market classification of all countries included in the MSCI Indexes to ensure that they remain reflective of the evolution of the different markets.
 In particular, changes in the assessments under the classification framework serve as the basis for determining the markets that will be reviewed for potential market reclassification as part of the Annual Market Classification Review.

-MSCI will only consider these markets for reclassification for which a change in classification status can be viewed as irreversible.
+MSCI will only consider markets for upgrade if a change in classification status can be viewed as irreversible.
 Every June, MSCI will communicate its conclusions from the discussions with the investment community on the list of countries under review and announce the new list of countries, if any, under review for potential market reclassification in the upcoming cycle.
+While adhering to the regular timeline for such communication helps provide greater predictability and is less disruptive to a market's normal functioning, MSCI may from time to time exercise prudent discretion and consider off-cycle communications should significant market events take place outside the regular review cycle.